tavoz7/RinBot/README.md

 Then, open up index.js and fill in your bot token in the nessecary fields, and make changes to what the bot says and does.

+To add the bot to your server, get your Client ID from the 'Home' tab in the side menu, and paste this URL into your web browser. https://discordapp.com/oauth2/authorize?client_id=YOUR_CLIENT_ID_HERE&scope=bot&permissions=67496976

 Finally, to run the bot: